georgemirandajr/georgemirandajr/monographs/Monograph on Politics.md

 There ought to be a clear distinction between the discourse of politics and political issues.
-Politics, as we know it today, is theater.
+Politics is, and always has been, theater.
 A discussion about politics involves defending your favorite character as a hero and attacking their adversary as a villain.
 It's always black and white; us against them, no matter the topic.
 Further dividing the audience is the sense of identity that is established when allowing political figures to serve as a stand-in for themselves.

 The goals of this type of conversation is usually to vent anger and make another person feel dumb or at least wrong.